aurelienrichard/aurelienrichard/README.md

 Self-taught, with a background in the hotel and event industry.
 I firmly believe in keeping things _simple_ and **authentic**.

 I live in northern France.
-I love Open Source and writing.
+I love Open Source, cooking, and writing.
 I'm also a cinephile, sci-fi fan, and tea enthusiast ☕

 ## Let's get in touch!